satāṁ nindā nāmnaḥ paramam aparādhaṁ vitanute

 yoṣit-saṅgī jana duṣṭa śāstrera sammata

-“That corrupt person who engages in illict sex and is mentally infatuated with females, is known as a yoṣīt-saṅgī (one who is attached to women).
+“That corrupt person who engages in illicit sex and is mentally infatuated with females, is a yoṣīt-saṅgī (one who is attached to women).
 That is the opinion of the śāstra.

 kṛṣṇete abhakta – asat dvitīya prakāra

 “One who is not a devotee of Kṛṣṇa (abhakta) – this is the second type of bad association.
 This includes the māyāvādi, the dharma-dhvajī (religious hypocrites who wrap themselves in the flag of religion), and atheists.
 (15)